 An evening of new arrangement of songs by The Kinks delighted the large audience

+Review: Evening of new arrangement of songs by The Kinks delighted large audience in Leamington

+A new community choir made its debut performance in Holy Trinity Church in Leamington, performing songs by The Kinks.
+But these were not just any songs and any performance.
+They had been arranged by Harvey Brough in agreement and consultation with Ray Davies, lead singer of The Kinks and writer of many of the songs.
+Harvey was a leading light in the eponymous Harvey and the Wallbangers, the 1980s jazz vocal group.

 The choir sang seven numbers from the album Arthur, a semi-autobiographical story of the Davies family.
 It is an evocation of the story of Britain, starting with “Victoria”, with the audience invited to join in the chorus.
 The Davies family lost an in-law in World War 1 and this was poignantly remembered in “Some Mother’s Son”.
 This was one of several pieces in which Cubbington C of E Primary School choir also sang.
 The addition of the children’s voices, directed by Lesley Mills, gave the piece an added tenderness.